kkm24132/dsc-gettingcleaningdata/README.md

     names - so it refers to the feature labels data frame from the step described above.
 It combines both test and train data frames into 1 data frame.
-Having done that, it proceeds to maintain only the feature data which contain the labels "mean" or "std" in the corresponding feature column names - that in turn leaves only those feature columns which express the mean or standard deviation of an observation variable as well as those variables which have the name "meanfreq" - a mean frequency which is available for the frequency domain features and is calculated in the original data set as the weighted average of a number of frequency components - details about these variables are given in the file Cookbook.md
+Having done that, it proceeds to maintain only the feature data which contain the labels ".mean" or ".std" in the corresponding feature column names - that in turn leaves only those feature columns which express the mean or standard deviation of an observation variable.
+Note that the script takes care not to pick those variables which contain the string "meanfreq" - a mean frequency is a different function applied to the sensor signals.
+    Details about these variables are given in the file Cookbook.md
   * it extracts the activities results per subject (test and train).
 It binds the two data frames into 1.
 Then it replaces the activities values with meaningful names using the activity labels instead.